 We run a range of courses and mentoring projects.
-They're all about experiential learning and building wellbeing and community through spending time in nature.
-Our flagship programme is called the Earth Steward Apprenticeship
+They're all about experiential learning and building community through spending time in nature.
+Our latest programme is called Wellbeing in Nature

 We are taking practical steps to overcome the social and ecological challenges that face our local community and its environment.
 These include lloneliness, nature deficit disorder, social isolation, soil degradation, tree loss and wildlife habitat loss.
 We want to find inclusive, sustainable, regenerative and ecologically-sensitive ways of tackling these challenges together, helping both people and the natural world.
 Humans, after all, are part of the natural world, not separate from it.Our impact on the community

 We want to regenerate communities and nature.
 People who spend all of their time indoors are deprived of the ability to be in the real world.
 They don't have the chance to test boundaries, get lost, feel afraid, have adventures or enjoy the vivid feeling of being alive that we share with other creatures.
 Through our nature connection courses, we foster a culture of support and collaboration.
 Nobody's judged and - as so many have testified - they feel that they can truly be themselves.